oxidist/oxidist.github.io/_posts/2026-06-10-Engineering-an-Ending.md

 ### 2. Institutional Economics

-Ronald Coase and later Oliver Williamson argued that organizational forms emerge to minimize transaction and coordination costs.[^5][^6] Activities remain in markets until the costs of contracting, monitoring, or bargaining exceed the costs of hierarchical control, at which point boundaries shift.
+Ronald Coase and later Oliver Williamson argued that organizational forms emerge to minimize [transaction and coordination costs](https://en.wikipedia.org/wiki/The_Nature_of_the_Firm).
+Activities remain in markets until the costs of contracting, monitoring, or bargaining exceed the costs of hierarchical control, at which point boundaries shift.

 Grossman, Hart, and Moore's incomplete contracts theory sharpens this: because contracts cannot specify every contingency, whoever holds *residual control rights* captures the surplus in renegotiation, which in turn shapes everyone's ex ante investment.[^7][^8] <!-- This is the exact theoretical distinction between Apple's App Intents and Rabbit: Apple holds residual control rights over iOS distribution and can therefore mandate intent exposure; Rabbit held only a contractual hope. --> "Configuring to absorb costs" is, in GHM terms, acquiring residual control over the assets where unabsorbed costs live.
 Absorption without the adjacent residual control rights merely subsidises other parties' hold-up.